Objective

 Game Rules for Players and their Parents

-- Player should be in a quiet room with sufficient light to show the Player’s face as well as surroundings.
+- Should be in a quiet room with sufficient light to show the Player’s face as well as surroundings.

 - No headphones, mobile devices, books or any other reference material.

 - Game will not stop if the Player takes a break during the Game!
-Water, bathroom and other needs should be addressed before the start of the game.
+So, water, bathroom and other needs should be addressed before the start of the game.

-- Parents may help with technology setup but should leave the Player's surroundings before the start of the Game.
+- Parents can help with technology setup but should leave the area before the Game can start.

 About Us